360° Panoramic Photography

 Other venues include Glen Affric, Rogie Falls, Black Water Falls and picturesque Loch Achilty.
 And if we venture a little further afield, the Moray Coast offers Bow Fiddle Rock, the fishing villages of Hopeman and Burghead as well as the Moray Coastal Trail.

-We always ensure that there is plenty of time for tuition in how to capture the best results from your camera, developing your technical skills.
+I will always ensure that there is plenty of time for tuition in how to capture the best results from your camera, developing your technical skills.
 Shutter speeds, the use of filters and appropriate lens choice will contribute to your technical knowledge and understanding.
 We will be use locations to their full potential, guiding you through perspective, composition and using the location to best advantage.

 This series of workshops can be run as full or half day sessions.
 Timings may vary in some locations to allow us to make best use of light, particularly if sunset and sunrise options are possible.